Winston Peters: Māori issues

 On 23 August 2024, Peters stated during Question Time in Parliament that he was willing to change his mind on ACT's Treaty Principles Bill "if there was prevailing compelling evidence to change one's mind."
 When Labour leader Chris Hipkins pressed Peters further on the matter, Peters said that Māori leaders Peter Buck, Maui Pomare and James Carroll had concluded there were no Principles of the Treaty of Waitangi.
 Peters' remarks had contradicted statements by Christopher Luxon and Shane Jones during Māori King Tūheitia Paki's Koroneihana (coronation anniversary celebration) that the National and NZ First parties would not support the Treaty Principles Bill beyond its first reading.

+On 18 February 2026, Winston Peters twice criticised Green MP Teanau Tuiono for referring to New Zealand by its Māori name Aotearoa during a Question Time debate on New Zealand's climate aid policies to the Pacific.
+In response, Labour leader Chris Hipkins accused Peters of making racist remarks toward the ethnic Cook Islander MP while Speaker Brownlee cautioned Peters against asking unacceptable questions."
+The following day, Peters gave a speech supporting a proposed government bill designating the English language as an official language of New Zealand.
+He alleged that the proliferation of the Māori language in health and transportation was causing confusion.
+Several opposition MPs including Labour MPs Duncan Webb, Ayesha Verrall, Greens co-leader Chlöe Swarbrick and Te Pāti Māori MP Oriini Kaipara described the bill as wasteful and divisive.